l4rm4nd/VoucherVault/README.md

 sudo chown -R 33:33 volume-data/*

 # spawn the container stack
-docker compose -f docker/docker-compose-sqlite.yml up
+docker compose -f docker/docker-compose-sqlite.yml up -d
 ````

 Once the container is up and running, you can access the web portal at http://127.0.0.1:8000.

 The default username is `admin`.
 The default password is auto-generated.
 You can obtain the auto-generated password via the Docker container logs:

 ````
 docker compose -f docker/docker-compose-sqlite.yml logs -f